Use the Coveo Headless Library

 Coveo Headless is a library for developing Coveo-powered UI components.
-It works as a middle-layer for applications, opening a line of communication between the UI elements and the Coveo Platform.
-For example, the Coveo Atomic library relies on Headless to handle application state and Coveo Platform interactions.
+It works as a middle-layer for applications, opening a line of communication between the UI elements and Coveo.
+For example, the Coveo Atomic library relies on Headless to handle application state and Coveo interactions.

 At its core, Headless consists of an engine whose main property is its state (i.e., a Redux store).

 The engine’s state depends on a set of features (i.e., reducers).

 To interact with those features, Headless provides a collection of controllers.

 For example, to implement a search box UI component, one would use the Headless search box controller, which exposes various methods (

 Under the hood, Headless relies on the Coveo Usage Analytics Write API and Coveo Search API for interacting with Coveo.

 The Headless library wraps the complexity of the Coveo APIs without sacrificing flexibility.
 It’s usable with any web development framework and it manages the state of your search page for you.
 Rather than prebuilt UI components, it provides an extendable set of reducers and controllers that allow you to connect your own search UI components to the Coveo APIs.